 Completing treatment is a major step toward leading a happier, healthier life.
-However, it is not unusual for a sense of worry and doubt to creep in after the initial excitement wears down.
+However, it is not unusual for worry and doubt to creep in after the initial excitement of success disappears.

 The thought of maintaining sobriety outside of a treatment center is daunting.
 Some people do not have a sober support system to return to, and even if they do, they might not yet be ready to handle the normal stresses of daily life.

-Sober living homes provide a secure environment where residents can slowly transition from the high level of accountability they experienced at a treatment center to independent living.
+Sober living homes provide a secure environment where residents can slowly transition from the structured environment and high level of accountability they experienced at a treatment center to independent living. drugs drinking alcoholism addict

-Having the chance to practice the skills learned during treatment is only one of the ways sober living in Plano can help you maintain long-term sobriety.
-Living in a sober home also gives you time to repair the key relationships in your life, including relationships with employers or teachers who are integral to your future plans.
+Having the chance to practice the life skills learned during treatment is only one of the ways sober living in Plano, Texas can help you maintain long-term sobriety.
+Living in a sober home also gives you time to repair the key relationships, including relationships with employers or teachers who are integral to your future plans.

 Sober living is not an “easy ride” or a way of shirking responsibilities.
-In fact, it teaches you how to be a more responsible, accountable person, which is the basis of sobriety.
+It teaches you how to be a more responsible, accountable person, which is the basis of sobriety.

 What Is a Recovery House?

-A recovery house, also known as a sober living house, is a form of transitional housing for people who have completed addiction treatment at a residential center or who are currently undergoing outpatient treatment.
+A recovery house, also known as a sober living house, is a form of transitional housing for people who have completed addiction treatment at a residential center or are currently undergoing it.

-Many people think of addiction treatment as the final word on recovery.
+Many people think of addiction treatment as the final word on recovery from substance abuse.
 People with substance use disorders and their loved ones understand that treatment is only one stage of lasting recovery.
 Spending time in a recovery house helps to smooth the transition from actively participating in therapies on a daily basis to returning to a (new) normal life.

 Sober living homes provide the resources you need to continue repairing key relationships, find a job, find housing, continue your education, and learn to be a better parent.
-All of this takes place as clients practice the sobriety and interpersonal skills they learned during treatment.
+This takes place as clients practice the sobriety and interpersonal skills they learned during treatment.

-Accountability and personal responsibility are expected of every resident in a Real Deal Sober Living recovery house.
+Accountability and personal responsibility are expected of every Real Deal Sober Living recovery house resident.
 If you’re considering staying with us, expect to follow a schedule, participate in household chores, undergo drug testing, and continue with therapy and accountability meetings.

 Addiction is a chronic disease that requires constant monitoring.
 Practicing your new sober life in a recovery house reduces the risk of relapse in the short term and helps you build a stronger foundation for long-term sobriety.